Vegetarian Egg Casserole Recipe

 Let’s make this vegetarian egg casserole!

-Start by cranking the oven to 400 F and greasing your casserole pan with coconut oil.
-Then toss the diced sweet potatoes in there and drizzle the melted coconut oil, salt and pepper over them.
+Start by cranking the oven to 400 degrees Fahrenheit and greasing your casserole pan with coconut oil.
+Then toss the diced sweet potatoes in there, and drizzle the melted coconut oil, salt and pepper over them.

-Using sweet potatoes instead of white potatoes adds an extra dose of vitamins and antioxidants — plus they’re delicious.
 Bake the sweet potatoes for about 25 minutes or until they’re tender when poked with a fork.
-Roasting the sweet potatoes before making the casserole is going to add a whole extra dimension of flavor to this vegetarian egg casserole.
+Roasting the sweet potatoes before making the casserole adds a whole extra dimension of flavor to this vegetarian egg casserole recipe.

 Once the veggies are mixed in with the potatoes, layer the leafy green spinach on top.
-Then, in a mixing bowl, whisk the eggs until they’re lighter in color, then stir in the goat’s milk.
-It’s a great alternative to cow’s milk for people who are mildly lactose intolerant and tastes great, too.
+Then, in a mixing bowl, whisk the eggs until they’re lighter in color, and then stir in the goat’s milk.

 - 1 large sweet potato, peeled and diced